Stethoscope on Medical Dictionary

 Common Medical Abbreviations

-What should I engrave on my Medical ID?
+What should I engrave on my medical ID?

-If you’re in an accident or have a medical emergency, it’s imperative that your MedicAlert ID is engraved with your most critical medical information.
 First responders are trained to look for medical IDs.
 Therefore, your medical ID engraving should reflect the vital information that will help you get fast and accurate care in an emergency.
+Deciding on what information to engrave can be challenging – especially if you if have more than one medical condition, allergy, or medication.

-• Allergies – but only those likely to cause anaphylaxis or severe reaction
+Allergies - but only those likely to cause anaphylaxis or severe reaction

-• Medications – any that will affect how you are treated in an emergency, such as blood thinners or immunosuppressants
+Medications - any that will affect how you are treated in an emergency, such as blood thinners or immunosuppressants

-• Implanted Medical Devices – including pacemaker, ICD, LVAD, GCM
+Implanted Medical Devices - including pacemaker, ICD, LVAD, GCM

-• Other special instructions – i.e. no MRI, carries EPIPEN
+Other special instructions - i.e. no MRI, carries EpiPen

-What Is a medical abbreviation?
+What is a medical abbreviation?

 Do first responders understand medical abbreviations?